Pimm/mapsort/readme.md

 # Installation

-Install `mapsort` using npm or Yarn and import it:
+Install `mapsort` using npm or Yarn and import the function:
 ```javascript
 import mapSort from 'mapsort';
 ```